 Introduction to the American legal system and to legal principles important to business relationships and the business environment.
 Includes an overview of the federal and state court structures and the legislative process.
-Survey of Business Ethics, Dispute Resolution, Common law, Torts, Criminal Law, Contracts, Property Law, Commercial Transactions, Corporations, Partnerships, Agency Law, Employment Law, Cyberlaw and Intellectual Property.
+Survey of Business Ethics, Dispute Resolution, Common law, Torts, Criminal Law, Contracts, Real Property and Landlord-Tenant Law, Commercial Transactions, Corporations, Partnerships, Agency Law, Employment Law, and Government regulation and business